hanxiaomax/Learncpp_CN/docs/4-14-Literal-constants.md

 - constants
 ---

 In programming, a constant is a fixed value that may not be changed.
 C++ has two kinds of constants: literal constants, and symbolic constants.
-We’ll cover literal constants in this lesson, and symbolic constants in the next lesson ([4.15 -- Symbolic constants: const and constexpr variables](https://www.learncpp.com/cpp-tutorial/const-constexpr-and-symbolic-constants/)).
+We’ll cover literal constants in this lesson, and symbolic constants in the next lesson [[4-15-Symbolic-constants-const-and-constexpr-variables|4.15 - 符号常数 const 和 constexpr 变量]]

 Literal constants (usually just called literals) are unnamed values inserted directly into the code.
 For example: